soler2000/RevCam/README.md

 ./scripts/run_with_sudo.sh
 ```

-When overriding the bus number install the optional
+When overriding the bus number ensure the optional
-`adafruit-circuitpython-extended-bus` package so RevCam can open the desired
+`adafruit-circuitpython-extended-bus` package is installed so RevCam can open
-adapter.
+the desired adapter.
+The installation helper covers this automatically, but
+manual environments should add it alongside the INA219 driver.

 RevCam expects the INA219 to respond at address `0x43`.
 If the sensor has been
 configured differently adjust the jumper configuration accordingly.